farzmehr/ELK-Stack/README.md

 In order to use playbooks, first the Ansible control node (jump-box) needs to be configured.

-To Install Ansible on the Jump-box, the docker engine (`docker.io`) needs to be installed using:
+To Install Ansible on the Jump-box, the Docker engine (`docker.io`) needs to be installed using:

 `sudo apt install docker.io -y` (for a Debian-based Linux)